An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Approximation Properties of the Construction

 \section{$\rho / \mu$ Approximation Properties of the Construction}

-In this Section, we show that the construction of $\{M_i\}$ proposed in Section \ref{SSec:ConstructionDetails} together with the structure analyzed in Section \ref{Sec:SpecialStructure} indeed allows us to meet the remaining two properties of Definition \ref{Def:DFMApproximation}, namely properties (b) and (c).
+In this Section, we show that the construction of $\{M_i\}_{i=1}^{\infty}$ proposed in Section \ref{SSec:ConstructionDetails} together with the generalized structure proposed and analyzed in Section \ref{Sec:SpecialStructure} indeed allows us to meet the remaining two properties of Definition \ref{Def:DFMApproximation}, namely properties b) and c).